 Australia Privacy Act Compliance Best Practices

 The Australian Privacy Principles listed above create a checklist for your privacy protection procedures.

-In addition to following them, there are best practices to follow as you navigate the Privacy Act of 1988 and assure your company's compliance with it.
+In addition to following them, here are a number of best practices to follow as you navigate compliance with the Privacy Act.

 When you collect more personal information than necessary to run your website or app, you risk exposing yourself to unnecessary liability.
 This is based on the simple formula that the more private information you collect, the more difficult it is to keep it safe.